adromero/cyber-thinkpad/README.md

 ## Credits

-Built for ThinkPad enthusiasts who appreciate cyberpunk aesthetics and system control.
+Built and tested on a ThinkPad T480 for ThinkPad enthusiasts who appreciate cyberpunk aesthetics and system control.

+Community contributions and compatibility reports for other ThinkPad models are welcome!

-Stay cyber. 🌃
+Stay cyber.